Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 It’s also worthwhile noting that tax assessments are not set in stone; the ATO allows an amendment period of two years from the notice of assessment.

-This means that if you have already lodged your tax and didn’t include capital improvements, you could still benefit from the Capital Gains Reduction Report for two years after you lodged your return.
+This means that if you have already lodged your tax and didn’t include capital improvements, you could still benefit from the Capital Gains Improvement Report for two years after you lodged your return.

 Here’s a handy table that maps out ways to avoid CGT on your property: